 Are Nespresso capsules good after the expiration date?

 Different question it’s if you should.
-Nespresso suggests that the capsules should be drank at most before 6-9 months from the purchase, for an optimal tasting experience.
-Every sleeve has printed on the exterior a production date, when the capsules were closed with the coffee inside, and an expiration date, that acts as a limit for when it’s best to drink the coffee.
+Nespresso suggests that the capsules should be drunk at most before 6-9 months from the purchase, for an optimal tasting experience.
+Every sleeve has printed on the exterior a production date, which is the day when the capsules were closed with the coffee inside, and an expiration date, that acts as a limit for when it’s best to drink the coffee.
 After this second date, the flavours can start to be lost and the experience won’t be the same as with a fresh bought capsule.

 In any case, do drink it, even after years but be aware it could not be as good as in the beginning.

 All our tests are done with capsules still within the expiration date obviously, for the correct tasting experience.